CSE2018/cse-exam/raven.md

 And so faintly you came tapping, tapping at my chamber door, that I scarce was sure I heard you”—here I opened wide the door;—
 ||||||| base
-And so faintly you came tapping, tapping at my chamber _,
+And so faintly you came tapping, tapping at my chamber door,
 <<<<<<< ours
-that I scarce was sure I heard you”—here I opened wide the _;—
+that I scarce was sure I heard you”—here I opened wide the door;—
 =======
-And so faintly you came tapping, tapping at my chamber _, That I scarce was sure I heard you”—here I opened wide the _;—
+And so faintly you came tapping, tapping at my chamber door, That I scarce was sure I heard you”—here I opened wide the door;—
 >>>>>>> theirs
 ||||||| base
-that I scarce was sure I heard you”—here I opened wide the _;—
+that I scarce was sure I heard you”—here I opened wide the door;—
 =======
-That I scarce was sure I heard you”—here I opened wide the _;—
+That I scarce was sure I heard you”—here I opened wide the door;—
 >>>>>>> theirs
 Darkness there and nothing more.